All Episodes

 Once and for all, the left is a national security threat.

-Libs of TikTok, always sober and restrained.
+Libs of TikTok, always sober and restrained, all capital letters, this is war.

 Libs of TikTok, Sean McGuire, these are all pro-Israel fanatics.

-They hate the left because they're worried about the movement against Israel.
+They hate the left because they're worried about the movement against Israel, and that's what they want to shut down.

-He said, We're not supposed to say this, but the truth is we're at war, so we're at we're in a civil war.
+He said, we're not supposed to say this, but the truth is we're at war.

-Sean Davis, whose commentary I often appreciate, but also speaks sometimes from emotion, said this: quote, the Democratic Party is a domestic terrorist organization, whose most fanatics will not hesitate to murder their political opponents.
+Sean Davis, whose commentary I often appreciate, but also speaks sometimes from emotion, said this, quote, the Democratic Party is a domestic terrorist organization whose most fanatics will not hesitate to murder their political opponents.

 This was not a one-off event.